 - Requirements & Curriculum

-- International Concentration Faculty — Students are encouraged to consult with the Faculty Advisor of the Concentration Program, and with professors teaching any of the listed courses, to learn more about how the specific courses may further their academic interests and career goals.
-The Faculty Advisor, in consultation with the International Studies Committee, is authorized to approve appropriate substitutions of courses or units when necessary to accommodate the specific career goals and interests of individual students, as well as to provide academic counseling.
-Hether Macfarlane is the Faculty Advisor for the Certificate in International Legal Studies.
-If you are interested in the Concentration Program, you should contact Professor Macfarlane by email or at 916.739.7215.
+- International Concentration Faculty — Students are encouraged to consult with the Faculty Director of the Concentration Program, and with professors teaching any of the listed courses, to learn more about how the specific courses may further their academic interests and career goals.
+The Faculty Director, in consultation with the International Studies Committee, is authorized to approve appropriate substitutions of courses or units when necessary to accommodate the specific career goals and interests of individual students, as well as to provide academic counseling.
+Omar Dajani and Jarrod Wong are the Faculty Advisors for the International Concentration.
+If you are interested in the Concentration Program, you should contact Professors Dajani and Wong.

 How to Apply

-Apply by submitting the online concentration form and the International Concentration Registration form, which requires that you attach your resume and Statement of Purpose (at least 200 words on why you want to obtain the concentration and how it fits into your career goals).
+Apply by submitting the online application, which requires that you attach your resume and Statement of Purpose (at least 200 words on why you want to obtain the concentration and how it fits into your career goals).
 This application should be submitted at your earliest stages of planning, and in no case may be submitted after the Add/Drop Deadline of your final law school term.
 Students must schedule an appointment with the Faculty Director to plan their required curriculum and activities.

 - McGeorge International Law Society — McGeorge's International Law Society is a student organization that brings together those interested in international law.
 Members meet informally to discuss current international legal trends and the society sponsors speakers on current international topics.
 For example, the Society brought speakers from throughout North America to campus to discuss implications of NAFTA when it was near adoption.